oskarwiskman/wow-downranking/README.md

 * Lesser Healing Wave

 ## Spell Coefficient
-The Spell Coefficient (SP) is the factor that the +Healing or Spell damage is multiplied with in order to determine the final power of the spell.
-The way the SP is calculated depends on the spell mechanics, there are some general rules for how to calculate the SP, in addition to this a few spells have unique SPs due to balance.
+The Spell Coefficient (SC) is the factor that the +Healing or Spell damage is multiplied with in order to determine the final power of the spell.
+The way the SC is calculated depends on the spell mechanics, there are some general rules for how to calculate the SC, in addition to this a few spells have unique SCs due to balance.

 The sections below will describe how this tool calculates Spell Coefficients, should you encounter any errors your are welcome to report a bug, or create a pull request.
 However, unless a reliable source is provided the requests will be rejected.